-A confidentiality agreement (also known as non-disclosure agreement or NDA for short) is a promise by one party (the recipient) to keep the information of the other party (the discloser) secret.
-The confidentiality agreement may be unilateral or bilateral in nature.
+A non-disclosure agreement (also known as an NDA for short or confidentiality agreement) is a promise by one party (the recipient) to keep the information of the other party (the discloser) secret.
+The confidentiality agreement may be unilateral or bilateral.
 A unilateral confidentiality agreement imposes the duty to keep the information secret on only one of the parties.
-A bilateral or mutual confidentiality agreement imposes the duty to keep the information confidential on both of the parties when they do receive information of the other party.
+A bilateral or mutual confidentiality agreement imposes the duty to keep the information confidential on both of the parties when they do receive information from the other party.

-An agreement is referred to as a confidentiality agreement when all of the terms and conditions are directed to the requirements to keep information secret.
+An NDA is an agreement with the terms directed to the requirements to keep information secret.
 Alternatively, a larger agreement that contains confidentiality provisions is not an NDA.
-It may contain confidentiality requirements as part of a larger agreement.
-For example, an independent contractor’s agreement that provides for the assignment of intellectual property created by an independent contractor might include confidentiality provisions.
+It may contain confidentiality provisions but it is not an NDA.
+For example, an independent contractor’s agreement that assigns the intellectual property created by the independent contractor might include confidentiality provisions.
 But, the independent contractor’s agreement is not an NDA.